plugins {

 You now need to use the graalvmNative

 extension.
-This extension supports building multiple native images, and the main one is named main
+This extension supports building multiple native executables, and the main one is named main

 (there is another one for tests, called test